netdata/community/README.md

 # Netdata Community

 Welcome to the community-curated repository of Netdata.
+Please feel free to submit ideas and PR's of things you think others in the Netdata community might find useful!!!

 # Table of Contents